jgerstmayr/EXUDYN/README.rst

 \ **Possible speed ups for dynamic simulations**\ :

 +  for implicit integration, turn on \ **modified Newton**\ , which updates jacobians only if needed: \ ``simulationSettings.timeIntegration.newton.useModifiedNewton = True``\
-+  switch to Python3.8: this version excludes range checks and timings; usually 30\% faster
 +  use \ **multi-threading**\ : \ ``simulationSettings.parallel.numberOfThreads = ...``\ , depending on the number of cores (larger values usually do not help); improves greatly for contact problems, but also for some objects computed in parallel; will improve significantly in future
 +  decrease number of steps (\ ``simulationSettings.timeIntegration.numberOfSteps = int(tEnd/h)``\ ) by increasing the step size h if not needed for accuracy reasons; not that in general, the solver will reduce steps in case of divergence, but not for accuracy reasons, which may still lead to divergence if step sizes are too large
 +  switch off measuring computation time, if not needed: \ ``simulationSettings.displayComputationTime = False``\